Jayeshm93/Business_Insights_360_PowerBI/README.md

 So, they decided to hire a third party service providers to provide insights them from historical data.

 # Task
-As Data analyst created all department dashboard
+As Data analyst developed all department dashboard from sources (2 SQL Database, Excel files)
 - Create Finance view according to mockups Matrics
 - Create Sales and Marketing view to based on them management
 - Create supply chain view to mockups suggest from realted management